joseph65342/bidding-project-/README.md

 Step 2) Run the command npm install to get node_modules for the server folder

-Step 3) Open app.js in the server folder

-Step 4) Most likely have to change the connection string

-Step 5) Make sure you're in \server

-Step 6) Run the command node app.js
+Step 3) Run the command node app.js

 ----------------------------------